esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 __Notes:__

-__Camera Resolution__ and __Frames per second__ are more like "hints".
+__Camera Resolution__ and __Frames per second__ often work like "hints" rather than specifications.

-For example, if you set __Camera Resolution__ to a value that exceeds your cameras capabilities, it will simply use highest resolution it has - not the one you set.
+For example, if you set __Camera Resolution__ to a value that exceeds your cameras capabilities, it may use the highest resolution it has - not the one you set.
-Similarly, of you set __Frames per second__ to an unsupported value (or a value unsupported at that resolution), your camera will just perform as best as it can.
+Similarly, of you set __Frames per second__ to an unsupported value (or a value unsupported at that resolution), your camera may use a fps lower than what you specified.

+In low light conditions, some cameras drop their frame rate.
+This allows for a higher exposure time per frame, however, it can also lead to out-of-focus objects.
+If you camera drops the frame rate, consider additional lighting.

+You can see the actual camera parameters and frames per second (fps) at the top of the screen.

 #### Manage Database

 Opens a dialog to manage the database including:

-* Location and size of the database
+* File location and size of the database
 * Deleting Triggers and Photos from the database
-* "Vacuuming" the database to reduce the database file size
+* "Vacuuming" the database to reduce the file size after deleting records.

 Deleting items from the database will not reduce the file size.
-However, "holes" in the database will be reused by future database activity.
+However, "holes" in the file will be reused by future database records.

 To actually reduce the database size, select the "Vacuum" option.
 Warning - this can take a few minutes.